World Chefs: Cookbook shows chili is versatile, for every taste

-NEW YORK Cookbook author and restaurant owner Kate Rowinski is a big fan of chili because it is so versatile.
+restaurant owner Kate Rowinski is a big fan of chili because it

 "I'm sure it's possible," she said.